-"Well, then," said I, slipping some silver into the grub-man's hands (for so they called him), "I want you to give particular attention to my friend there; let him have the best dinner you can get.
+"Well then," said I, slipping some silver into the grub-man's hands (for so they called him).
+"I want you to give particular attention to my friend there; let him have the best dinner you can get.
 And you must be as polite to him as possible."

 "Introduce me, will you?" said the grub-man, looking at me with an expression which seemed to say he was all impatience for an opportunity to give a specimen of his breeding.

-Thinking it would prove of benefit to the scrivener, I acquiesced; and, asking the grub-man his name, went up with him to Bartleby.
-"Bartleby, this is a friend; you will find him very useful to you."
+Thinking it would prove of benefit to the scrivener, I acquiesced; and asking the grub-man his name, went up with him to Bartleby.

+"Bartleby, this is Mr. Cutlets; you will find him very useful to you."

 "Your sarvant, sir, your sarvant," said the grub-man, making a low salutation behind his apron.
-"Hope you find it pleasant here, sir; nice grounds-cool apartments-hope you'll stay with us some time-try to make it agreeable.
-What will you have for dinner to-day?"
+"Hope you find it pleasant here, sir;-spacious grounds-cool apartments, sir-hope you'll stay with us some time-try to make it agreeable.
+May Mrs. Cutlets and I have the pleasure of your company to dinner, sir, in Mrs. Cutlets' private room?"

 "I prefer not to dine to-day," said Bartleby, turning away.
 "It would disagree with me; I am unused to dinners."
-So saying, he slowly moved to the other side of the inclosure, and took up a position fronting the dead-wall.
+So saying he slowly moved to the other side of the inclosure, and took up a position fronting the dead-wall.

 "How's this?" said the grub-man, addressing me with a stare of astonishment.
-"He's odd, ain't he?"
+"He's odd, aint he?"

 "I think he is a little deranged," said I, sadly.

 "Deranged? deranged is it?
-Well, now, upon my word, I thought that friend of yourn was a gentleman forger; they are always pale and genteel-like, them forgers.
+Well now, upon my word, I thought that friend of yourn was a gentleman forger; they are always pale and genteel-like, them forgers.
 I can't help pity 'em-can't help it, sir.
-Did you know Monroe Edwards?" he added, touchingly, and paused.
-Then, laying his hand piteously on my shoulder, sighed, "He died of consumption at Sing-Sing.
+Did you know Monroe Edwards?" he added touchingly, and paused.
+Then, laying his hand pityingly on my shoulder, sighed, "he died of consumption at Sing-Sing.
 So you weren't acquainted with Monroe?"

 "No, I was never socially acquainted with any forgers.
 But I cannot stop longer.
 Look to my friend yonder.
 You will not lose by it.
 I will see you again."

-Some few days after this, I again obtained admission to the Tombs, and went through the corridors in quest of Bartleby; but without finding him.
-"I saw him coming from his cell not long ago," said a turnkey, "maybe he's gone to loiter in the yards."
+Some few days after this, I again obtained admission to the Tombs, and went through the corridors in quest of Bartleby, but without finding him.

+"I saw him coming from his cell not long ago," said a turnkey, "may be he's gone to loiter in the yards."

 So I went in that direction.